elvisimprsntr/siriproxy-ipcam/README.md

 `vim ~/.siriproxy/config.yml`

-- Edit the plugin as you wish.  **Note: Repeat all the following steps if you make additional changes to this file.**
+- Edit the plugin as you wish.  **Note: Repeat all the following steps if you make additional changes.**

 `vim siriproxy-ipcam\lib\siriproxy-ipcam.rb`